northeastern-rc/rc-public-documentation/docs/source/hardware/lowpriorityFAQ.rst

 **7. How can I ensure that my** ``lowpriority`` **partition job can run on nodes with sufficient resources?**

-It is important to specify the required resources in the job script.
+It is important to specify the required resources in the job script, including memory, CPUs and GPUs.
 For CPUs, this can include the number of cores and the micro-architecture and for GPUs this is typically handled by “class”.
 The GPU classes that are configured on the HPC system include P100, V100, T4, and A100.
-See our documentation `here <https://rc-docs.northeastern.edu/en/latest/using-discovery/workingwithgpu.html#working-gpus>`_.
+See our documentation on `using slurm <https://rc-docs.northeastern.edu/en/latest/using-discovery/usingslurm.html>_` and
+`working with GPUs <https://rc-docs.northeastern.edu/en/latest/using-discovery/workingwithgpu.html#working-gpus>`_ for additional information.

 Resources
 ===================